Understanding The Power Of A SIPOC Diagram

 1. Suppliers: These are the entities or individuals who provide the necessary inputs for the process.
 Suppliers can be internal or external to the organization.

 2. Inputs: Inputs are the materials, information, or resources required to initiate and complete the process.
-They are received from the suppliers and serve as the starting point of the process.
+They are received from the suppliers and serve as the starting point.

-3. Process: The process component outlines the steps and activities involved in transforming the inputs into outputs.
+3. Process: The process component outlines the steps and activities to transform the inputs into outputs.
 It provides a clear understanding of how the work is done.

-4. Outputs: Outputs are the end results or deliverables of the process.
-They can be products, services, or information that are provided to the customers.
+4. Outputs: Outputs are the process’s end results or deliverables.
+They can be products, services, or information provided to customers.

 5. Customers: Customers are the recipients or end-users of the outputs.
 They can be internal or external to the organization and have specific requirements or expectations.